premiumwp/manta/readme.txt

 == Usage Instructions ==

 1. To display a featured post(s) on the homepage select the check box "Stick this post the front page" in the Publish panel (under Visability).
 You can display up to three featured posts on the homepage.
 2. Layouts can be assigned globally in the Customizer, and/or on a per post/page basis in the editor on the specific post or page.
-Note: you need to add widgets to primary and/or secondary sidebar in order to see the available layout options in the customizer and individual page layout option.
+Note: you need to add widgets to primary and/or secondary sidebar in order to see all the available layout options in the customizer and individual page layout option.

 == Copyright ==